kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 <<[/UNRESOLVED]>>

-Or, the entire cluster can be restarted with the `EnableRapidCrashLoopBackoffDecay` feature gate turned off.
+Or, the entire cluster can be restarted with the `EnableKubeletCrashLoopBackoffMax` feature gate turned off.
 In this case, any
 <<[UNRESOLVED]>>Node configured with a different backoff curve will instead use
 the default backoff curve.
 Again, since the cluster was restarted and Pods were redeployed, they will not maintain prior state and will start at the beginning